altagrade/sbms/README.md

 Additional documentation is located in the Wiki: https://github.com/backdrop-contrib/foo-project/wiki/Documentation.

+## FAQ

+Q: Question 1.\
+A: Answer 1.

+Q: Question 2.\
+A: Answer 2.

+Q: I want to implement a custom feature for the module/extend the module's functionality.\
+A: Please contact [AltaGrade](https://www.altagrade.com) for customizations of this module as well as Backdrop consulting, installation, development, and customizations.

 ## Issues

 Bugs and Feature requests should be reported in the Issue Queue: